 Students majoring in botany can minor in most other disciplines, and this is a good way to organize students' electives around areas of interest.
-Note that botany majors cannot minor in biology, nor can biology majors minor in botany (the curricula for the botany and biology majors are too similar).
+Note that botany majors cannot minor in biology or chemistry, nor can biology majors minor in botany (the curricula for the botany and biology majors are too similar).

 There is a severe shortage of qualified secondary science teachers in Florida and nationwide.
 Students interested in becoming part of this high-demand profession should see a botany advisor or the UFTeach advisor.
 UFTeach students complete the UFTeach minor in science teaching with their B.S. in botany and have the coursework and preparation for professional teacher certification in Florida when they graduate.

 Botany majors are strongly encouraged to participate in research, and research is required for the Botanical Research specialization.
 Research experience is valuable on many levels: it diversifies the college experience; it teaches students how scientists apply the knowledge gained in the classroom to real world questions; it provides the opportunity to work with and get to know researchers who are the best in their field; it introduces students to cutting edge scientific questions and techniques; it can enhance a student's resume/CV when applying to graduate or professional school; and, finally, it is essential in helping students determine if science is a good career choice.

 CLAS biology, botany, and zoology majors may participate in research for course credit, as a scholar (e.g., University Scholar, Science for Life Scholar, Beckman Scholar), as a volunteer, or, in rare cases, as a paid research assistant.
 Students who plan to enroll for course credit must contact potential research mentors, develop a project, and turn in the required application and proposal no later than the week of drop/add.
 If the window is missed, students should still contact potential research mentors to discuss upcoming opportunities.